 By default, if known viruses or computer threats of other types are detected during scanning, Dr.Web Scanner informs you about them.
 You can neutralize all detected threats at once by clicking Neutralize.
-In this case Dr.Web Scanner applies the most effective actions according its configuration and treat type.
-When necessary, you can apply actions separately or change default action for particular threats.
+In this case Dr.Web Scanner applies the most effective actions according its configuration and threat type.